datpth19/calvinallen.net/_posts/2018/2018-06-12-using-sqldbm-a-web-based-physical-datamodeling-tool.md

 title: "Using sqlDBM - A Web-based Physical Data-Modeling Tool"
 date: 2018-06-12
 comments: true
-categories: [database, physical, data model]
+tags: [database, physical, data model]
 ---

 I recently stumbled upon a new tool for modeling database structures - [sqlDBM](https://sqldbm.com), and I had to share it because its awesome.